LogikBlitz/BTGisterPost/README.md

-## For XCode 5. dev6 support
+## For XCode 5*
-The plugin works in XCode 5 dev.
-6. Just checkout the branch: xcode5-dev6 This branch is experimental!
+The plugin works in XCode 5 - Just checkout the branch: xcode5-dev6

 ## BTGisterPost for XCode 4.\*
 A small plug-in for Xcode 4.\* that allows for posting of Gist's directly from Xcode.